wallyatgithub/h2loadrunner/README.md

 # HTTP 1.x support

-  Although named as 'h2'loadrunner (which is derived from h2load obviously), h2loadrunner can also support http 1.1 test without any known problem so far.
+  Although named as 'h2'loadrunner (which is derived from h2load obviously), h2loadrunner can also support http 1.1 test without any problem.

-  h2loadrunner might not behave perfectly when dealing with http 1.0 servers, who will tear down the connection right after the response is sent.
+  h2loadrunner might not behave perfectly when testing http 1.0 servers, which will tear down the connection right after the response is sent.

-  So in case of an old http 1.0 server, h2loadrunner may not be able to reach the rps at the exact number specified by --rps (or "request-per-second" field in Json).
+  So in case of an old http 1.0 server, h2loadrunner may not be able to reach the exact rps number specified by --rps (or "request-per-second" field in Json configuration).